Streampunk/macadam/README.md

     data: <Buffer 00 a0 00 b0 00 c0 00 d0 ... > } }
 ```

 Note that the `data` buffers returned hold onto RAM allocated by the Blackmagic SDK until the buffer is no longer referenced and garbage collected.
-Try not to hold on to them for too long or copy the data into another buffer.
+Try not to hold on to these buffers for too long, perhaps by copying the data into another buffer.

 Stream capture may be paused and restarted by calling the `pause` method.
 This will stop the resolution of outstanding frame promises and skip frames on the input.

 ### Playback

 Playback has two modes, scheduled and synchronous.
 The recommended approach to playback is to use promises with `async`/`await` and the scheduled approach.
-Lower latency can be achieved with the synchronous approach, but note that this requires the user to manage the timing of sending video and audio with hardware output timing.
+Lower latency can be achieved with the synchronous approach, but note that this requires the user to control the timing of sending video and audio with respect to hardware output timing.

 For the previous event-based version of playback, please see the description of the [deprecated APIs](./deprecated.md).